 The possibility of developing skills by third parties, thus increasing the functionality of Alexa, is of great interest to people with disabilities.
 Any developer can create useful and fully accessible skills for these people, be it games, drug reminders or shopping lists.

 The strong point, however, of Alexa is home automation.
 Being able to operate home devices using voice commands is a great help for people with disabilities, especially for people with blindness who have access to devices that would not otherwise be accessible, and for people with physical disabilities who have mobility problems .
 In addition, it can greatly facilitate its use by older people with little knowledge of technology thanks to the use of natural language to interact.

-Another less positive point is that Alexa cannot control the terminal's own applications.
-Thus, this virtual assistant can only control compatible devices and Alexa skills and functions, so it does not replace the virtual assistant of the device, it simply complements it.
+Another less positive point is that Alexa cannot control the terminal's own applications, although it does allow you to open some by voice commands.
+Thus, this virtual assistant can only control compatible devices and Alexa functions and skills, so it does not replace the device's virtual assistant, it simply complements it.

 - Reading books aloud and playing audiobooks.

 - Possibility of increasing its functionality through skills.